 If you’re planning to create your first website, you need to be crystal clear on exactly what you’re driving towards.
 There is a whole host of decisions that you need to make for your business– right from the designing and development to the content and search engine optimization activities of your website.
 However, one area that businesses shouldn’t forget to focus on is ‘who their hosting partner is’.

 Getting stuck with a bad website hosting vendor – that demands hefty investments, and in return, delivers poor quality service – can tarnish your business repute and throw you out of the market.
-Thus, before they convince you to sign the dotted line for their hosting plan, ensure the matter-of-factness and capabilities of the chosen partner.
+Thus, before they convince you to sign the dotted line for their dedicated server hosting plan, ensure the matter-of-factness and capabilities of the chosen partner.

 Cost, bandwidth, scalability, and security are some of the crucial factors that every entrepreneur should keep in their priority list before making the final call.